 In my mind, progressive educational ideas have proved so seductive because their appeal lies not in their practical effects but in their links to romanticism, the 19th-century philosophical movement, so influential in American culture, that elevated all that is natural and disparaged all that is artificial.
 The progressives applied this romantic principle to education by positing that education should be a natural process of growth that flows from the child’s natural instincts and interests.
 The word “nature” in the romantic tradition connotes the sense of a direct connection with the holy, lending the tenets of progressivism all the weight of religious conviction.
 We know in advance, in our bones, that what is natural must be better than what is artificial.
 This revelation is the absolute truth against which experience itself must be measured, and any failure of educational practice must be due to faulty implementation of progressive principles or faulty interpretation of educational results....The fundamental beliefs of progressivism are impervious to unfavorable data because its philosophical parent, romanticism, is a kind of secular theology that, like all religions, is inherently resistant to data.
-A religious believer scorns mere “evidences.”
+A religious believer scorns mere “evidences.”in a nutshell:

 The Chasm Between